neurodata/marp-poster-template/README.md

 ```

 - You can automatically render your poster file using the preview preview pane with the `Markdown: Open preview` command.
+- Note that you can change the `size:` option (this denotes width:height).
+Available sizes are listed at the top of `./theme/poster.css`; you can also create your own size.

 ## Exporting the poster
 - The poster can be exported as `pdf`, `jpg`, `png`, and other formats supported by Marp.